DanielCreggOrganization/w9-lab-serialization-zainabajiboye/README.md

 Create a movie catalog system that can serialize and deserialize a list of movies:

 1. In the main method:
-   - Add movies to a catalog
+   - Add movies to a catalog ArrayList
-   - Save the catalog to a file
+   - Serialize the catalog to a file
-   - Load the catalog from a file
+   - Deserialize the catalog from a file
    - Display all movies

-2. Add methods to:
-   - Search movies by director
-   - Filter movies by year range
-   - Sort movies by rating

-3. Test with at least 5 different movies
+2. Test with at least 5 different movies

 <details>
 <summary>Click to see expected output</summary>